Operachi061/untitledtextpack/readme.txt

 # Description
   All tools is written in C language from scratch.
-  Dependencies is: ninja build, gcc compiler.
+  Dependencies is: ninja build, gcc and clang compiler.

 # Using
   UnitledTextBuildSystem - see man pages "man ./docs/utbs.1".